Training-Free Vector Quantization via Gaussian VAEs

 \subsection{Vector Quantized Variational Autoencoder}

-VQ-VAE \citep{van2017neural} transforms source image into a series of integer tokens, which can be decoded using a codebook and decoder.
-To facilitate auto-regressive generation, it typically involves a deterministic transformation and a shared codebook across different tokens.
-More specifically, VQ-VAE maintains a codebook $c_{1:K}$ with size $K$ and a bitrate of $\log K$.
-The encoding process of VQ-VAE involves finding the closest codeword $c_j$ in $c_{1:K}$ to the encoder output $f(x)_i$ for each latent dimension $i$.
-Denote distortion as $\Delta(\cdot, \cdot)$, the optimization target of VQ-VAE is the rate-distortion function weighted by Lagrangian multiplier $\lambda$:
+VQ-VAE \citep{van2017neural} encodes images into integer tokens.
+For autoregressive generation, it uses deterministic encoding and a shared codebook.
+Specifically, VQ-VAE maintains a codebook $c_{1:K}$ of size $K$ with bitrate $\log K$.
+For each dimension $i$, the encoder output $f(x)_i$ is quantized to the closest codeword $c_j$ in $c_{1:K}$.
+Denoting distortion as $\Delta(\cdot, \cdot)$, the VQ-VAE objective is the rate-distortion function weighted by a Lagrange multiplier $\lambda$:

-and $\mathcal{L}_{Reg}$ are regularization for VQ-VAE to converge, such as a combination of commitment loss and codebook loss \citep{van2017neural} and Gumbel Softmax loss \citep{sonderby2017continuous}.
+where $c_{1:K}$ is the learned codebook, and $\mathcal{L}_{\mathrm{Reg}}$ is a regularization term that ensures VQ-VAE convergence, such as commitment loss, codebook loss \citep{van2017neural}, and Gumbel-Softmax loss \citep{sonderby2017continuous}.